Japan Olympic Minister: Games could be held any time in 2020

 IOC President Thomas Bach and Tokyo organizers have repeatedly said they expect the Olympics to open on schedule.
 Others have suggested the spreading virus could force cancellation, postponement or moving events to other cities.

-In an interview last week with only Japanese media, Bach said: “The preparations for the Olympic Games Tokyo 2020 are continuing with a view to having successful Olympic Games this summer in Tokyo.”
+“I would like to encourage all the athletes to continue their preparation for the Olympic Games Tokyo 2020 with great confidence and with full steam,” he said.

+Bach also praised a panel created last month that brings together the WHO, public authorities in Japan, and Olympic officials in Tokyo and Lausanne.

-Bach declined to “fuel the flames of speculation” about reports of cancellation or postponement.
+In an interview last week with only Japanese media, Bach had declined to “fuel the flames of speculation” about reports of cancellation or postponement.

 Hashimoto was asked if she believed the Olympics should be held even if the coronavirus outbreak is worse than it is now.